 Realistically, what does your budget look like?

-Also, think of your management team and how will your company grow in the short term vs the long terms.
-Startups have the tendency of granting top executive titles to middle management and middle management titles to single contributors.
-Every developer is an architect and every architect is a CTO.
-This somewhat reduces hiring friction in the short term but introduces complexities in the long term.
+Also, think of your management team and how your company will grow in the short-term vs. the long term.
+Startups tend to grant top executive titles to middle management and middle management titles to single contributors.
+Every developer is an architect, and every architect is a CTO.
+This "title splurge" can somewhat reduce hiring friction in the short term but introduces complexities in the long term.

 6. Stay healthy

-You are young and healthy and you want to keep it that way.
-The reality is that startups take years to mature, and a lot will changes through this period, including you.
+You are young and healthy, and you want to keep it that way.
+The reality is that startups take years to mature, and a lot will change through this period, including you.
 Good health can be turned into bad health, and bad health will not allow you to work as well and as hard as you could have, given your natural potential.

-Moreover, a bad health problem can force to divert all attention to solving it, diverting attention, and focus away from your job.
+Moreover, a bad health problem can force you to divert attention to solving it, diverting attention, and focusing away from your job.
 So no, staying healthy will not guarantee an exit, but it will allow you to work, and putting in the hard work is imperative for success.

 7. Remember the lessons learned from being an entrepreneur

-Learn from your mistakes and don’t fret about failures.
+Learn from your mistakes, and don't fret about failures.
 You are the first-time CEO, so everybody is aware of the situation.
-As long as you don’t dust failures off, but rather acknowledge them both to yourself and your environment, you’ll have amazing learning opportunities that will make you a better CEO.
+As long as you don't dust failures off but rather acknowledge them both to yourself and your environment, you'll have fantastic learning opportunities that will make you a better CEO.